 After living in beautiful Cape Town, our South Africa specialist Annie was looking for a new experience, and where better to head than KwaZulu Natal.
 Filled with breath-taking scenery, Zulu culture, history and wildlife – KwaZulu Natal is off-the-beaten-track in South African terms and well worth a visit, particularly for return visitors.

-Active South Africa & Falls
+Classic South Africa and Falls

 Cape Town, Kruger, Victoria Falls

-Best for: Safari, Wildlife, Spectacular scenery
+Best for: First time, Safari, Wildlife

 Explore city, safari and waterfalls in this action-packed itinerary.
-Rich in the city culture of Cape Town, the big game of the Kruger and ending at the breathtaking Victoria Falls, this trip is an ideal way to enjoy some of what Africa has to offer.
+Rich in the city culture of Cape Town, the big game of the Kruger and ending at the breath-taking Victoria Falls, this trip is an ideal way to enjoy some of what Africa has to offer.

 To start planning your tailor-made holiday, call us on (646) 934-8870